QuantEcon/lecture-python.myst/lectures/mix_model.md

 plt.show()
 ```

-It shows how the Bayesian posterior  narrows in on the true value  $\alpha = .8$ of the mixing parameter as the length of a history of observations grows.
+Evidently,  the Bayesian posterior  narrows in on the true value  $\alpha = .8$ of the mixing parameter as the length of a history of observations grows.

 ## Concluding Remarks